brentvatne/flix/README.markdown

 ## Demos

 Check out the [demo video](http://url.brentvatne.ca/LMhq).
-It's a 20mb mp4 file and slightly out of date from the current interface, so you may not want to check it out if you're on mobile.
+It's a 20mb mp4 file and is slightly out of date from the current interface, so you may not want to check it out if you're on mobile.

 Or you can try it out at [http://flix.brentvatne.ca](http://flix.brentvatne.ca/) - it's not the prettiest on a large screen, resize it to be smaller and you'll be